watem-sedem/watem-sedem/docs/input.rst

 Parcel filename
 ***************

 The filename of the Parcel or Land cover map.
-CN-WS requires information about land cover and parcel boundaries in the routing algorithm, but also when distributing the sediment through the model domain.
+WaTEM/SEDEM requires information about land cover and parcel boundaries in the routing algorithm, but also when distributing the sediment through the model domain.
 Every pixel in the model domain must therefore contain